 Keep your playgrounds safe.
 Check out information on the Top 12 Safety Hazards in America's Playgrounds

 Check out a NEW Playground Safety video created by Re'Nay Myatt.
-Re'Nay is a Senior at Wayne High School and a Anthis Career Center student in TV Production.
+Re'Nay was a Senior at Wayne High School and a Anthis Career Center student in TV Production when she created this video.
 Thanks to Re'Nay for providing this video to us.

 Playful City USA positions our city on a timely issue:

 As you know, the First Lady of the United States recently launched the "Let's Move" initiative in direct response to the childhood obesity epidemic.
 During her speech at the January 2010 U.S. Conference of Mayors Winter Meeting, she acknowledged the role that cities can play in fighting childhood obesity and increasing physical activity in young people: